NayanaVarkala/Smart-Text-Summarization/README.md

 Customizable Length: Users can easily specify the desired summary length using an interactive slider (e.g., 50 to 500 words).

-Beautiful UI: Features a modern, user-friendly interface with a colorful, engaging gradient background.
+Beautiful UI: Features a modern, user-friendly interface with a colorful, engaging gradient background, implemented with HTML and styled using Tailwind CSS.

-Responsive Design: Optimized for seamless usage across all devices (mobile, tablet, and desktop).
+Responsive Design: Optimized for seamless usage across all devices (mobile, tablet, and desktop) thanks to Tailwind CSS utility classes.

 Fast & Efficient: Utilizes fast processing algorithms implemented in Python for quick summarization.